miklevin/MikeLev.in/_posts/2025-12-09-the-codebase-as-a-book-architecting-ai-ready-narrative-context.md

 ## The Amiga's Legacy and the Rise of LPvg

 There are many code emulators in the world.
 I am not talking about those.
-LPvg who grow with you and technology and AI for the rest of your life.
+LPvg will grow with you and technology and AI for the rest of your life.
 Finally, there is a minimum viable platform in tech that is not a dead end.
 It cannot be.
 These components are too big to fail, and they combine with each other in a most remarkable way that provide provides an on-ramp even for newbies and plebs.